vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 <details><summary>English</summary>

-They are made to linger fondly over the body and the senses
+They are made to linger fondly
+over the body and the senses
 which are the result of past karma
 and those that are related to the body (like relatives)
 and the enjoyments connected with them.
-In this way they become subject to other pleasures than the final goal.
+In this way
+they become subject to other pleasures
+than the final goal.
 </details>

 <details><summary>Español</summary>

-They are made to linger fondly over the body and the senses
-which are the result of past karma
-and those that are related to the body (like relatives)
-and the enjoyments connected with them.
-In this way they become subject to other pleasures than the final goal.
+Están hechos para demorar
+con cariño en el cuerpo y los sentidos
+cuáles son el resultado del karma pasado
+y aquellos que están relacionados con el cuerpo (como parientes)
+Y los disfraces conectados con ellos.
+De esta manera,
+se vuelven sujetos
+a otros placeres
+que el objetivo final.
 </details>